distantmagic/resonance/docs/pages/docs/features/http/controllers.md

 ## Writing Controllers

 Unlike {{docs/features/http/responders}}, Controllers do not use the `respond` method.
-Instead, they rely on the `handle` method to manage incoming requests.
+Instead, they rely on the `createResponse` method to manage incoming requests.

 The `respond` method is used internally for handling tasks like parameter binding, so you should not override it.